aaron-grau/curic/javascript/projects/mail/README.md

         `MessageStore.sendDraft()`
       * Navigate back to the inbox by changing the hash fragment using `location.hash`
-### `main.js`
-* Now all we have to do is add a new route for our `Compose` component by adding a new `compose` property to `routes` object with a value of the `Compose` component **Make sure to require the `Compose` component**
-* Test the following:
-  1. Clicking the compose button renders your compose form
-  2. If you fill out the form and click `Inbox` or `Sent` before submitting and then navigate back to compose form, the form is still filled out
-  3. When you submit the form, you are directed to the `Inbox`
+    * Test that when you submit the form you are redirected to the `Inbox`
-  4. Your `Sent` folder contains the message you sent
+    * Test that your `Sent` folder contains the message you sent